jellyfisheart/jellyfisheart/README.md

  Don't associate me with fandoms/other fans who're freakish or weird

- I don't fully block people until I feel I have to.
-I will typically keep my distance or hide you for a few hours/days

 I want to make my stance known.
 I typically try to avoid "sys" people (aka people who put sys in their name).
 I won't come up to harass you or debate your illness (and hope in turn you wouldn't harass me)...
 I just also try to avoid people who wave their mental illnesses around..
 I will still be nice to you and welcome interaction, just know I don't plan to be consistent with conversing, especially if you use things like "us, we, our" in place of "I, me, my" ..
 Sorry ..